Code-Institute-Submissions/rebeccadev-ms3-vinyl-revival-project_AugResub/README.md

 These are features that lie out of the current scope, but could be added added at a later date.

 - Link up to spotify API so tracks from albums could be listened to.
-- Videos added to vinyl album pages.
+- Music videos added to vinyl album pages.
 - A blog highlighting albums from the community vinyl collection.

 ## Technologies